 Inside Justice is frequently approached by people who want us to help with cases where the core issue is about changing the law.
 The most frequent example of this is joint enterprise cases.
 In joint enterprise a person may be convicted of a crime even if they were not responsible personally for the decisive act.
 The most obvious example is where a group of youths are all convicted of murder even though it may only have been one person within the group who wielded the knife and caused the fatal wound.
 If it can be shown that all members of the group were a party to the activity and did nothing to discourage the attack, all may be charged.
 Another less emotive example might be burglary; if the man in the car outside the house being burgled knows what is being done inside the premises he too can be charged with burglary even though he didn’t actually enter the premises.

 Inside Justice does not take individual cases on in order to challenge for a change in the law.
-Other organisations already campaign specifically on that point are better placed to assist.
+Other organisations already campaigning specifically on that point are better placed to assist.

 We can only ever consider cases where the person in prison strongly states they are entirely innocent of being involved to any extent.